mosaic-jasondebolt/phoenix/Phoenix/README.md

 available to AWS resources (EC2 instances, Lambda functions, ECS containers, CodeBuild jobs, etc.) via IAM policies.
 This eliminates differences in dev/test/prod parity, increases visibility of configuration values, enhances security, and provides a single "source of truth" for your project configuration values.
 All configuration values are stored in AWS SSM Parameter store, which is currently a free service.

-This template is used to create environment specific CloudFormation stacks.
-Any kind of environment specific project parameters/config can be stored as SSM parameters in this template.
-Once deployed, these parameters are stored in SSM Parameter Store and made available to all other CloudFormation stacks.

 If you look at the "template-ssm-environments.json" template, you'll see a "DescriptionParam" parameter with a key ending with "description".
 The value associated with this parameter is stored in SSM parameter store can can be accessed in other CloudFormation templates (See the "Description" value in the Outputs section of the "template-lambda.json" for an example of importing these values).
 Simply add environment specific parameters to the "template-ssm-environments.json" file and add new config values in all of the "template-ssm-environments-params-{environment}.json" parameter files before